What is a shareholder loan?

 The dividend can be distributed at an ordinary or an extraordinary general assembly.

-For a majority shareholder, it is important that the distribution of the dividend clearly relates to the original transfer of the shareholder loan to avoid being also taxed on both the dividend separately as well as the shareholder loan.
+For a majority shareholder, the distribution of the dividend must relate to the original transfer of the shareholder loan to avoid being also taxed on both the dividend separately as well as the shareholder loan.
 Some reference to the original transfer would be an excellent idea.
 Always make sure to have adequate documentation in place.

-The company will need to declare the gross dividend and a 27% dividend tax.
+The company must declare the gross dividend and a 27% dividend tax.

 You can read more about dividends here:

 The shareholder will then need to pay the 27% dividend tax to the company from his/her private account + a 10,05% (0,05% national bank rate + 8% recommended rate + 2% penalty rate) p.a. interest rate calculated from the dividend tax from the date of receiving the payment and until the date of repayment of dividend tax,